edgio-docs/edgio-docs/guides/applications/v7/security/api_security.md

 ### JSON Web Tokens (JWT) {/*json-web-tokens--jwt-*/}

-JSON Web Token (JWT) validation requires requests that match a rule's criteria to provide a valid JWT token.
+JSON Web Token (JWT) validation requires each request that matches a rule's criteria to provide a valid JWT token.
 This token must:

 -   Be defined within the `Authorization` request header using the following syntax: